KeyanSong/431-2018/slides/class03/README.md

 - I've added the age-love-analysis [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class02/age-love-analysis.Rmd) used to generate the materials included in the [slides for Class 2](https://github.com/THOMASELOVE/431-2018/edit/master/slides/class02).
 - I've also added the [2018 day 1 survey data](https://raw.githubusercontent.com/THOMASELOVE/431-2018-data/master/surveyday1_2018.csv) as a .csv file, and we'll use that data today in today's class.
-- I'm going to do some live coding in today's class, during which **I will produce a file called Class3.Rmd.
-My pre-class version is also now posted to the page.
-Download it by clicking here.**

 ### On Getting Help from 431-help